threemoji/threemoji/README.md

 # Milestones
 Our goal is to complete an Android application and perhaps an iOS application if time permits.

+We've come up with some user stories sorted by level of priority: [User Stories]

 # References
 * [Proto] - Prototyping web application for making the prototypes above
 * [LICEcap] - For recording gifs